Blekinge: History

 Evidence of human habitation in western Blekinge dates circa 9700 BC in the Vesan area.
 At this time, Vesan was a small island surrounded by open grassland.
 A later settlement in the nearby Ljungaviken is dated to 6500 BC and contains the remains of at least 50 wooden houses and a buried dog.

+In 2021 a survey and sampling of remnants of a pile barrier in the bay of Lyckeby (beyond Karlskrone in the Blekinge archipelago) established that the wood used was felled in 1113-14.
+The barrier was 5 metres wide, at points raised 60 cm above the seabed.

-Blekinge became part of the kingdom of Denmark at some point in the early 11th century – most likely 1026.
-Its status before then is unknown.
-It then remained a Danish province for over 600 years, and together with the provinces of Skåne and Halland, it made up Skåneland.
-The eastern part of the Danish kingdom where Scanian Law (Skånske Lov) prevailed.
+Blekinge was a part of Sweden until the early 13th century when it became part of Denmark (the Danish Census Book contains the first secure written evidence of Danish control).
+It then remained a Danish province until 1658, and together with the provinces of Skåne and Halland, it made up Skåneland, the eastern part of the Danish kingdom where Scanian Law (Skånske Lov) prevailed.
 As a border province, Blekinge was often raided and looted by Swedish troops during Danish–Swedish wars.
 In 1658, it was ceded to Sweden according to the Treaty of Roskilde and has remained Swedish ever since.